 Ven.
 Charles Trébaol has been completing, for the last four years, a round of 108 Nung nays at the Vajrayogini Institut in France.
 He is, therefore, a unique guide to this practice.

 Originally from California, Ven.
 Sangye Khadro (Kathleen McDonald) began studying Buddhism with Tibetan lamas in Dharamsala, India, in 1973.
 She became a nun in Nepal the following year, and received full (bhikshuni) ordination in 1988.
 At the request of her teachers, she began teaching in 1980, and since then has been teaching Buddhism and meditation in various countries around the world, occasionally taking time off for personal retreats.
-She served as resident teacher in Buddha House, Australia, for two years and in Amitabha Buddhist Centre in Singapore for eleven years.
 She is a graduate of the Masters Program in Buddhist Studies in Sutra and Tantra, which she followed at Lama Tsong Khapa Institute in Italy from 2008-2015.
 Ven.
 Sangye Khadro is the author of the bestselling book How To Meditate, among others.

 Ordained by the Dalai Lama more than thirty years ago, Swiss monk Ven.
 René Feusi has studied with some of the greatest scholars and inspiring lamas in the Tibetan diaspora.
 He has also performed numerous extensive retreats, including a two-and-a-half-year seclusion focused on developing mental stability.
 He has led large Buddhist events in Europe, Asia, and North America, and he has students worldwide.
 The resident teacher at Vajrapani Institute in the Santa Cruz mountains from 2001 to 2007, he now splits his time equally between teaching and retreat.
 He lives in Tonasket, WA.
 He has recently published The Beautiful Way of Life: A Meditation on Shantideva's Bodhisattva Path.